Skip to content

 How to work with it:

 If time matters, say it out loud.
 Every time.
-It takes 10 seconds and saves a lot of confusion.
+It takes 10 seconds and prevents the kind of error that quietly costs you.

 Finding 02 — No Sense of Urgency (Unless You Create It)